Cyber Essentials Checklist | Microbyte

 5. Malware Protection

 Deploy antivirus software and anti-malware software to all devices, including mobile devices.
 Ensure these systems are regularly updated and configured to scan files and block connections to malicious websites.
+Alternatively, you can use application allow-listing to ensure only approved applications can execute.

 Benefits of being Cyber Essentials certified